Michigan Labor Laws Guide

 Background check laws

-When collecting pre-employment data, Michigan employers need to make sure to stay within the bounds of the federal Fair Credit Reporting Act.
+When collecting pre-employment data, Michigan employers must ensure compliance with the federal Fair Credit Reporting Act.

-Also, the previously mentioned “Ban-the-box” laws prohibit inquiry into an applicant's criminal history during the initial application.
+Additionally, the previously mentioned “Ban-the-box” laws prohibit inquiries into an applicant’s criminal history during the initial application process.

 Some occupations where in-depth background checks are required include the following: